 Bat Sonogram Analysis

-Bat calls recorded using static bat detectors placed at the site (as part of Walked Activity Transect Surveys) are analysed by experienced ecologists using appropriate software.
+Bat calls are recorded using static bat detectors placed at the site as part of ‘Walked Activity Transect Surveys’, and are analysed by experienced ecologists using appropriate software.

 Bat Mitigation and Licensing

-Crestwood has experience in design and implementation of bat mitigation strategies including bat boxes, Sensitive Lighting Schemes, bat lofts for brown long-eared bats, and preparation of European Protected Species (EPS) mitigation licenses.
+Crestwood has experience in design and implementation of bat mitigation strategies including bat boxes, Sensitive Lighting Schemes, bat lofts for brown long-eared bats, and preparation of European Protected Species (EPS) mitigation licences.
 Our ecologists provide Ecological Clerk of Works (ECoW) in line with appropriate method statements for demolition of buildings and tree works which have been identified as suitable for roosting bats.